chrisjshull/colibri/ReadMe.markdown

 1. New BSD License/Modified BSD License

 ###### build binary:
+0. Mirroring  statistics or any author/project information of this repository is not allowed.
 1. You cannot redistribute and claim colibri builds.
 2. You cannot host colibri builds for public downloads.
 3. Hosting colibri build downloads is granted for private usage only.
-4. None of these clauses apply to the Author or any other entities endorsed and choosen by the Author.
+4. None of these clauses apply to the Author or any other entities/persons endorsed and choosen by the Author.

 #### Menu Color Keys